box/box-openapi/README.md

 ```

-### C Sharp
+### C#

-C Sharp client generation produces the default package structure same as Java.
+C# client generation produces the default package structure same as Java.
 That leads to the same issue of conflict of classes.
 For C Sharp, the custom packages need to be given differently.

 Box Authorization API specification: Example for creating the custom package io.swagger.authorization is as follows.